PlumpMath/blender_patch_templates/readme.rst

 *Developers applying changes without understanding what they do.*

-The purpose of these patches is so you can quickly identify what changes are needed and then extend them for your own use, rather then blindly copying changes and expecting it to work because you followed the template, admittedly early on many developers will do their fair share of copy-paste from existing code, but we would encourage developers to take care they understand all the changes made.
+The purpose of these patches is teaching you how to quickly identify what changes are needed and how to extend them' for your own use - rather than blindly copying changes and expecting them to work, just because you followed the template.
+Admittedly, early on, many developers will do their fair share of copy-paste from existing code, but we would encourage developers to take care to understand all the changes made.

 New Features (because we can!)